Winx Club: Magical Fairy Party

-Winx Club: Magical Fairy Party is a 2012 video game developed by 1st Playable Productions, and published by D3Publisher on October 30, 2012 for the Nintendo DS.
+Winx Club: Magical Fairy Party is a 2012 video game developed by 1st Playable Productions and released on October 30, 2012 for the Nintendo DS.

 It is the tenth video game based on the animated series Winx Club, and the first one published during the time the series was co-produced by Nickelodeon.
-It was part of a two-game partnership between Nickelodeon and D3Publisher, with the other game being Victorious: Taking the Lead.
 It received positive reviews.

 Gameplay

 Unlike most Nintendo DS titles, Winx Club: Magical Fairy Party is played vertically instead of horizontally, which requires the player to hold the DS system sideways like a book.
 The game is played by tapping the stylus on the touch screen.

 The storyline covers a year at Alfea College for Fairies, where the player is a new student.
 The player designs the new fairy by choosing from hundreds of different clothing and wing designs.
 Through a series of minigames, the player helps prepare for an end-of-year party.
 Each of these games is based on one of the six main characters from Winx Club.
 The minigames are Bloom's Fireworks (making fireworks by matching shapes), Stella's Cakes (decorating a cake), Tecna's Poster Store (designing and coloring posters), Aisha's Alchemy (connecting straws to mix fruit punch), Musa's Music (choosing a soundtrack by collecting music notes), and Flora's Centerpieces (decorating a plant centerpiece).